milostomic/implementation-guides/netverify/netverify-web-v4.md

 - specify what user information is captured and by which method.
 - indicate where the user should be directed after the user journey.
 - select the language to be displayed.
-- preset options to streamline the user journey.
+- preset options to enhance the user journey.

 |ℹ️ Values set in your API request will override the corresponding settings configured in the Customer Portal.
 |:----------|